TypesettingTools/arch1t3cht-Aegisub-Scripts/README.md

 I wrote a [guide](doc/templaters.md) or primer on karaoke templates that aims to get people far enough to start reading documentation without too much pain.
 It also contains a few tables for converting templates between the three major templaters.

 ## AegisubChain
 My biggest project.
 From a technical standpoint, [AegisubChain](macros/arch.AegisubChain.moon) is comparable to a virtual machine that can run (multiple) other automation scripts, while hooking into their API calls.
-In particular, it can intercept dialogs and prefill them with certain values, or suppress them entirely by immediately returning whaterver results it wants (which I'll call autofilling).
+In particular, it can intercept dialogs and prefill them with certain values, or suppress them entirely by immediately returning whatever results it wants.

 From an end-user standpoint, AegisubChain allows you to record and play back "pipelines" of macros (called *chains*), and only showing one dialog collecting all required values on playback.
 It can also create wrappers around macros that skip some dialogs or prefill some values, or turn virtually any macro action into a non-GUI macro.